olek-osikowicz/olek-osikowicz.github.io/_projects/goa_maps.md

 ---
 layout: page
 title: GOA Maps
-description: Generating detailed SVG city map posters
+description: Generating detailed SVG city map posters in Python
 img: assets/img/goa_maps/renders/copenhagen_onyx_a3.png
 importance: 1
 category: fun
 # related_publications: true
 ---

-I started this project in 2023, when I came a cross [this project by Anvaka](https://anvaka.github.io/city-roads/).
+I started this project in 2023, when I came across [this project by Anvaka](https://anvaka.github.io/city-roads/).
-I simply thought, oh it would be cool to have not only streets but more map layers to have a nice poster on the wall.
-Few months later, I finished my own tool to generate detailed SVG city map posters from OpenStreetMap data.
+I simply thought, oh, it would be cool to have not only streets but more map layers to create a nice poster for the wall.
+A few months of tinkering later, I finished my own tool to generate detailed SVG city map posters from OpenStreetMap data.
-You can find the project on [GitHub](https://github.com/olek-osikowicz/goa-maps-generator)
+You can find the project on my [GitHub](https://github.com/olek-osikowicz/goa-maps-generator).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">